-Search Engine Land has been referring to question-answering type results as Direct Answers, since they don’t seem to follow the normal rules of search results that return documents matching keywords in a query.
+Search Engine Land has been referring to question-answering type results as Featured Snippets, since they don’t seem to follow the normal rules of search results that return documents matching keywords in a query.
 Instead, they were using an approach to try to take advantage of both question answering and keyword matching, as shown in the image below:

 In the days leading up to Christmas, Barbara Starr sent me a link to a patent with a note that it would make a tremendous Christmas blog post.
 I absolutely agreed, and am writing and sharing that post with you now.

 When you see a patent where it’s based upon sharing joy and happiness, it is the kind of thing that makes you want to share, and to find more like it.
 In this case, it’s a patent that Google acquired when they purchased Nik Software in 2012, so that it could be used with Google Plus, to automatically edit some photos into animations and into stories.

 Representatives from Google announced recently that they would no longer be updating their PageRank toolbar annotations for web pages.
 Google had been updating those 3-4 times a year for over a decade.

 Does this news indicate that Google is no longer using PageRank, or that PageRank has changed in some significant way?
 (The ranking signal isn’t the toolbar annotation itself, which was too infrequently updated to be an accurate reflection of what PageRank might have been for a page)

 Could it be a sign that Google has found something different?